Skip to Content

 If you suspect your kids are suffering from local pollen allergies you can check the pollen count and air quality index before heading outdoors.

-Encourage your kids to wearing sunglasses and hats, which can shield their eyes from airborne allergens.
+Encourage your kids to wear sunglasses and hats, which can shield their eyes from airborne allergens.
 Changing clothes and showering when they come back indoors can help to keep the allergens outside.

 Keeping windows closed and sticking to air conditioning on high pollen days can also keep outdoor allergens at bay.